blissd/flathub-bliss-music-manager/README.md

 user generated data for the installed app.
 It would be great to separate data, config, cache files into the appropriate `XDG_*` directories.

+The `svg` application icon is incorrect.
+I simply created one using the Emblem app for lack of a convenient icon file to use